-- Dr. Kirsteen Kim, Professor of Theology and World Christianity and Associate Dean for the Center for Missiological Research, School of Intercultural Studies, Fuller Theological Seminary
+- Dr. Kirsteen Kim, Paul E. Pierson Chair in World Christianity and Associate Dean for the Center for Missiological Research, School of Intercultural Studies, Fuller Theological Seminary

 - Dr. Allen Yeh, Associate Professor of Intercultural Studies and Missiology, Clyde & Anna Belle Cook School of Intercultural Studies, Biola University

 - Mr. Dave Datema, Senior Associate General Director, Frontier Ventures, and PhD student in Intercultural Studies, School of Intercultural Studies, Fuller Theological Seminary